One of the mysteries of the English language finally explained.

-A position of influence.‘he would ensure an in with the nominee’
+A position of influence with someone powerful or famous.‘he would ensure an in with the nominee’

 - ‘It never hurts to have an in with your head coach.’

 - ‘The notably venerated violinist who gave him an in at the National Theater, where he soon found a niche.’

 - ‘Once you've got an in with the right guys, they don't need to see a full script before, in theory, they start giving you development cash.’